Frequently Asked Questions

 The staff and volunteers are here seven days a week to care for the animals.
 Please note, these hours are subject to change.

-Where does the Lakeshore PAWS get the animals for the shelter?
+Where does the Lakeshore PAWS get the dogs for the shelter?

 I found a stray animal, can I bring him to Lakeshore PAWS to surrender?